francisudeji/kahoot-clone/README.md

-## Build a Kahoot Clone Using Next.js and Socket.io
+## Kahoot Clone

+Kahoot! makes it easy to create, share and play fun learning games or trivia quizzes in minutes.

+## Technologies
+- React
+- Socket.io
+- MongoDB